ewfx/aidhp-avatar/README.md

 ---

 ## 🎯 Introduction
-Welcome to our **Hyper-Personalized Financial Recommendation System** —an AI-powered solution designed to deliver tailored financial product suggestions based on customer profiles, transaction history, and social media sentiment.
+Welcome to our **AI-Driven Hyper Personalization & Recommendations System** —an AI-powered solution designed to deliver tailored financial product suggestions based on customer profiles, transaction history, and social media sentiment.

 Our system leverages machine learning and natural language processing (NLP) to: